 stance on any social media news, but instead have been protesting

 my response to online news content through a series of self-portraits taken in my studio over the course of the year.
 The photographic work entitled 'A Year in Protest' provided me with a way of reconciling a suppressed need by

 creating a record that is not objectified to scrutiny or immediate backlash

-A Year in Protest comprises of 30 individual portraits that when scanned via a QR code redirects the public to the online source that promoted my protest, creating a playful encounter that uses irony, word play and face value assumptions.
+in its moment of capture, creating a playful encounter that uses irony, word play and face value assumptions.